-How to Fertilize Indoor Plants
+When and How to Fertilize My Houseplants?

-We checked in with one of our growers to get some answers and set you up for success so you’ll know how to fertilize indoor plants.
+We checked in with one of our growers to get some answers and set you up for success, so you’ll know how to fertilize indoor plants.

 Plants need minerals and other elements found in their soil.
 Fertilizer can be used to provide these nutrients in a pellet or liquid form.
+While you don’t need to fertilize, it’s definitely helpful in encouraging more growth in your plants.

-Wayne says, “Just as humans need to eat, plants require different elements found in fertilizers and water to stay healthy and vital.”
+Our grower says, “Just as humans need to eat, plants require different elements found in fertilizers and water to stay healthy and vital.”

 What Are Signs I Need to Fertilize?